annathecrow/page-whitelists/readme.txt

 Bug fix - automatic addition of newly created pages to non-strict whitelists now works.

 == Upgrade Notice ==

+== 3.0.3 ==
+Fixes a compatibility bug between NextGen Gallery and strict whitelists.
+Update recommended if you use the plugin and the feature together.

 = 3.0.2 =
 Fixes a bug resulting in Fatal error on the Edit User page (missing file profile_field.php).
 Update strongly recomended.